GIGAKLIBADZE/planets-fact-side/README.md

 ### What I learned

 After creating some basic projects in React JS, I can confidently say that I am now familiar with some advanced concepts of this library.
+I build a project using React Router for the first time in my React journey.
 In this project I introduce some brand new hooks for me like: useMediaQuery, useLocation, useNavigate...
 I have also deepened my knowledge TypeScript.
 I plan to continue working on projects involving React and TypeScript to further enhance my understanding.

 ### Continued development